3 Essential Reminders for Any Non-Profit Looking to Stand Out Online

 When someone considers giving money online – possibly to people they have never even met before – they are comforted knowing that your organization is thriving and active.
 If you haven’t posted any new content or images on your website in over a month, how do they know you even need the funds?
 Will they know where their hard-earned cash will go, or how it will be used?

 The same goes for social media.
 As a non-profit, you should have a much easier time connecting with people than a for-profit business (your solicitation isn’t meant to stuff your pockets).
 Stay current, stay PERSONAL!
+If you set up a subscription service, then you are able to keep people connected and informed about anything that is going on, it is one less thing to worry about when setting up your online presence.
+Companies such as FastSpring can help with subscription management so the behind-the-scenes needs are dealt with efficiently and effectively.

 And don’t go it alone.
 You should be reaching out to other organizations you could partner with, suggest projects to, ask questions of, and cross-promote.
 No one wants to help a non-profit that appears greedy or just wants the limelight for themselves.